AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 1. In the GUI installer window, follow the steps to install so that interactions/inputs, like install location, get recorded in `Setup.iss` file.

-1. Copy the created `Setup.iss` file and `adobe-dynamic-media-classic-20.22.1.exe` to other computer.
+1. Copy the created `Setup.iss` file and `adobe-dynamic-media-classic-20.22.1.exe` to another computer.

 1. Run the following command for a silent installation: